-A panel microphone may be connected to the front or rear of the unit for talking with either the front/rear panel speaker or headphones used for listening.
+A panel microphone may be connected to the front or rear of the unit.
 The connector accepts MCP5, MCP6, or MCP90 series panel microphones.
-Insert the microphone and rotate the entire microphone body several turns to lock it in place.
+Insert the microphone and rotate the entire microphone body clockwise several turns to lock it in place.